 The worker is told to deposit the check and send the difference to the employer’s overseas bank account.
 Eventually, the cashier’s check bounces and they owe their bank the amount of the whole check.

 Do Your Due Diligence

-If you want to select a legitimate work at home job, do not accept any job offer that promises to provide high income for a part time job.
-Some companies would promise you get rich quick schemes.
+If you want to select a legitimate work at home job, do not accept any job offer that promises to provide a high income for a part-time job.
+Some companies would promise you get-rich-quick schemes.
 Remember only hard work and dedication can help you earn a good income from home.